NVIDIA BlueField Platform Software Troubleshooting Guide

 ibdev2netdev -v

-Part of the OFED package.
-This command displays all associations between network devices and Remote Direct Memory Access (RDMA) adapter ports.
+Part of the OFED package, this command displays all associations between network devices and RDMA adapter ports, providing detailed information for troubleshooting and configuration.

 lspci